RAJGUPTA28/QuickNLP-TextInspect/Text_Representation/readme.md

  ![IMG](https://github.com/RAJGUPTA28/QuickNLP-TextInspect/blob/main/Text_Representation/img/bow.png)

 # WORD2VEC
-word2vec is not a singular algorithm, rather, it is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
+Word2Vec creates vectors of the words that are distributed numerical representations of word features – these word features could comprise of words that represent the context of the individual words present in our vocabulary.
+Word embeddings eventually help in establishing the association of a word with another similar meaning word through the created vectors. word2vec is not a singular algorithm, rather, it is a family of model architectures and optimizations that can be used to learn word embeddings from large datasets.
 Embeddings learned through word2vec have proven to be successful on a variety of downstream natural language processing tasks.
 These vectors capture information about the meaning of the word and their usage in context.
 The word2vec algorithm estimates these representations by modeling text in a large corpus.